 After registering, students will be enrolled in the Moodle site “Business Internships ‘academic year.'”
 For example “Business Internships 2017 – 18.”
 Instructions for finding, starting and completing an internship and all assignments are on the Moodle site.

-After registering, you must complete and submit the following forms to the Internship Coordinator:
+Before starting an internship, students must complete and submit the following forms to the Internship Coordinator:

 Student Internship Application (must be signed by the student, employer, and certificate coordinator if applicable)